Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

 \subsection{Simplicial Hyperbolic Surfaces}

 One way to study the geometry of simply degenerate ends of hyperbolic $3$-manifolds is to `probe' them with negatively curved surfaces.
-A \emph {triangulation} $\cT$ of a closed surface $S$, is a 3-tuple $\cT = (V, A, T)$; $V$ is a finite set of vertices, $A$ is a maximal simple arc system, and $T$ is union of oriented $2$-simplices satisfying the relevant properties.
+A \emph {triangulation} $\cT$ of a closed surface $S$, is a 3-tuple $\cT = (V, A, T)$; $V$ is a finite set of vertices, $A$ is a maximal simple arc system, and $T$ is a union of oriented $2$-simplices with embedded interiors in $S$ that are compatible with $V$ and $A$; the sum of simplices in $T$ is required to represent the fundamental class of $S$.
 With this definition, a triangulation $\cT$ is not necessarily associated to the geometric realization of a simplicial complex, e.g. $\cT$ may only have the structure of a $\Delta$-complex.

 The following definitions are essentially due to Bonahon \cite{Bonahon:ends}; we make some modifications to allow for the possibility that a relative compact core for $M_\rho$ has compressible boundary components.
-Namely, we will be interested in the case that $\rho: F_k\to \G$ is discrete and faithful and without parabolics, so that $M_\rho$ is a genus $k$ handlebody, by Corollary \ref{cor:handlebody}.
+Namely, we will be interested in the case that $\rho: F_k\to \G$ is discrete and faithful and without parabolics, so that $M_\rho$ is the interior of a genus $k$ handlebody, by Corollary \ref{cor:handlebody}.
 There is only one component $S$ of the boundary of a standard relative compact core for $M_\rho$.
 In what follows, we encourage the reader to keep in mind this example with $E=E_S$, a product neighborhood of the end of $M_\rho$.
 See also \cite[Section 4]{Canary:covering}.